Intro

 The schnitzel is still available, but what a comedown.

-What used to arrive as an elegant full tray meal now comes in a grab and go box for โฌ13.80.
+What used to arrive as an elegant full tray meal now comes in a grab-and-go box for €13.80.

-But eating schnitzel from a cardboard box feels strange.
 Gone are the warm bread rolls, fresh side salads, and proper cutlery that made the meal feel special.

 You’re paying premium prices for food that looks like it came from a railway station, even if it tastes better than most airline offerings.